 For you, it was as simple as this:

 - Define a template reference variable on the (enhanced) form element.

 - Refer to that variable in a button many lines away.

-Let's do something more strikingly visual.
-Let's hide the data entry area and display something else.
+As a visual effect, you can hide the data entry area and display something else.

-Start by wrapping the form in a
+Wrap the form in a

-<div> and binding
+<div> and bind

 hidden property to the